-Ralph and its two focal planes, MVIC and LEISA, are summarized in Weaver et al. and described in detail in Reuter et al., this issue.
+Ralph has two focal planes, MVIC and LEISA.
 MVIC's prime purpose is to obtain the Group 1 panchromatic and color maps.
 It also supports the Group 1 goal of characterizing of haze properties, the Group 1 composition maps, and the Group 2 and 3 goals of time variability, stereo imaging, terminator imaging, bond albedos, bulk parameters, and satellite/ring search.
 Both MVIC and LORRI take panchromatic images, with complementary observing techniques.
-Since MVIC operates its timedelay integration (TDI) panchromatic array in a scanning mode, it can obtain the Group 1 0.5 km/pixel hemispheric map of Pluto at a distance of 25,000 km in a single scan, observing the whole of Pluto's visible hemisphere in roughly 60 seconds without seams, and a change in scale of only ~3%.
+Since MVIC operates its time-delay integration (TDI) panchromatic array in a scanning mode, it can obtain the Group 1 0.5 km/pixel hemispheric map of Pluto at a distance of 25,000 km in a single scan, observing the whole of Pluto's visible hemisphere in roughly 60 seconds without seams, and a change in scale of only $\sim 3\%$ .
 Furthermore, MVIC was specifically designed to take observations of Pluto's atmosphere after closest approach, to search for hazes in forward scattering.

 MVIC three broad-band colors, blue (400-550 nm), red (540-700 nm), and near-IR (780-975 nm) were chosen to give information on color slopes, as well as atmospheric properties.
-The narrow band CH4 filter (860-910 nm) allows mapping of CH4 abundance through the well known 0.89 micron CH4 feature seen on Pluto's surface, the strongest methane feature at CCD wavelengths.
+The narrow band CH4 filter (860-910 nm) allows mapping of CH4 abundance through the well known 0.89 micron CH4 feature seen on Pluto's surface, the strongest methane feature at CCD wavelengths (Fig. 4).
 The NIR filter acts as the continuum comparison for this methane mapping.
 The 700-780 nm gap between the red and NIR includes another CH4 band at 740 nm; combining information from panchromatic, blue, red, and NIR filters can give some information about band depth in this "virtual" filter.